derecost/LOGAN/README.md

 ```
 devtools::install_github("derecost/LOGAN")
 ```

+Alternatively, package releases can be downloaded as compressed files from https://github.com/derecost/LOGAN/releases.
+These files can be installed in R using the `install.packages()` command with the downloaded file path as argument.

 LOGAN is currently under active development, so it is always a good idea to check which version you have just installed.
 To do so, run `packageVersion("LOGAN")` in R.